Paul9615/ls_gmgu/README.md

 ## Gyeongmin GU

 Hi there : )

 My name is Gyeongmin Gu!

 My hoppy is running and riding!

+And my interests include graph theory, machine learning, and operation research(OR).

 Thanks!